Efficient Employee Time Tracking for Legal Compliance

 Employee time tracking is vital for every employer.
-There must be a medium (such as attendance tracker, timesheets or time tracking software) to track the number of hours worked by each hourly employee so that each of them is paid accurately for the hours they have logged in.
+There must be a medium (such as attendance tracker, timesheets or time tracker) to track the number of hours worked by each hourly employee so that each of them is paid accurately for the hours they have logged in.

 Yes, employee time tracking is a part of record-keeping requirements under FLSA (Fair Labor Standards Act) and many states’ laws.